polyaxon/polyaxon/site/integrations/postgres-ha-on-redshift.md

 ## VPC and security group

-Choose a VPC and security group, If you are going to deploy Polyaxon on AWS, then make sure the VPC used here is same as the VPC used with your EC2/ECS instances.
+Choose a VPC and security group, If you are going to deploy Polyaxon on AWS, then make sure the VPC used here is the same as the VPC used with your EC2/ECS instances.

 > N.B: If you are planning to deploy Polyaxon outside AWS (e.g. On-prem, Polyaxon tracking on Heroku), then you have to make this DB instance publicly accessible.